 Know Your Options

-It is important to know when to start your social security.
+It is important to know when can I collect social security.
 The longer you can wait to begin, the larger your monthly benefit will be.
 As a spouse you are entitled to receive up to 50% of your spouse’s benefits.
 Even as an ex-spouse, you may be entitled to receive social security payments.

 You can also work and receive Social Security benefits.
 Your benefit amount however, may be affected by the amount of your earnings.

 Even though Social Security is the stand alone income for many people in their retirement years, it was not designed as such.
 Time is your greatest ally when considering your retirement plan.

 If you have some years before you retire, you may want to consider setting up a retirement plan at work if possible, or on your own.
 There are many options to consider, and perhaps the best is DRIP stocks.